Concepción Picciotto: Life

 Picciotto claimed to have been orphaned in Spain and raised by a grandmother.
-After arriving in the United States in 1960, she worked as a receptionist for a Spanish government commercial attaché in New York.
+After emigrating to the United States in 1960, she worked as a receptionist for a Spanish government commercial attaché in New York.
 She married an Italian immigrant (whose forename is unknown) and lived in the Gravesend section of Brooklyn, New York.
 She reportedly adopted an infant daughter, Olga, in Argentina in 1973.

 Picciotto was inspired by fellow activist William Thomas (died 23 January 2009), who originally began the White House Peace Vigil on 3 June 1981.
 They began protesting on the sidewalk by the White House fence.
 National Park Service rules moved them across Pennsylvania Avenue.
 She was sentenced to 90 days for violating rules.
 They are moved for inaugural parades.

 During her life she was assisted by members of Occupy Peace House where she resided.

 She was reported to be in discussions with Ellen Thomas to remain in the Peace House, a house in Washington D.C. which Thomas had inherited from her husband, William Thomas.